 • Seattle Expansion: This project expands the existing Seattle office to house additional staff for the Consumer Protection, Civil Rights and Antitrust Divisions.
 This space will alleviate current overcrowding and allow for growth.
 The location is necessary due to the daily interaction with the King County court and other law firms.
 This location is key in the ATG's recruitment and retention of staff.
 Square footage was also added to ATG's lease when the building owner re-measured the entire building.
-This project results in an increase of 11,587 square feet and an increase of about \$315,000 annually.
+This project, along with an increase in lease costs due to inflation at renewal, results in an increase of 11,587 square feet and an increase of about \$1,967,000 annually.
 It is expected to be completed by July 1, 2017.